onflow/flow/flips/20220817-extensibility.md

 contain an extension with type `T2`.
 If these are resource-kinded, these values will have been moved out of `e`, so any alias to the resource with type `T1 with T2` will be invalidated.

-Extensions must be removed from a type in the reverse order to which they were attached, forming an implicit "stack" of extensions on a type.
+Extensions may be removed from a multiply extended type in any order, as multiple extensions on the same base type cannot interact.
-This is to prevent users from implicitly breaking invariants of extended types by removing extensions from the "middle" of this stack and not performing the proper teardown required.
-In addition, this also allows potential future support for extensions on already-extended types.
+Users should still take care however not to design any extensions that rely on specific behaviors of other extensions, as there is no way in this proposal to require that an extension depend on another or to require that a type has a given extension when another extension is present.

 ### References to Extended Resources